 Too often individuals with intellectual, developmental or physical disabilities are overlooked when it comes to independence and choice, as expressed through personal preference and the right to select what makes them happy and fulfilled.

 Not at ACT.
 We know it’s important.
 We write it down.
 We talk about it.
 We plan for it.
 We put systems in place to ensure it.
 We create an environment that nurtures it.
-We want to know what consumers want.
+We want to know what individuals want.
 Then we do it.
 We also evaluate satisfaction on a regular basis to make sure we are delivering services the way persons want us to.

 Sound familiar?
 Our historical leaders saw clearly the unalienable rights all of us have as a birthright, including liberty (freedom to choose) and the pursuit of happiness.
 So they wrote it down in the Constitution.
 They adopted it.
 They set up systems that would ensure these choices and freedoms were protected.